 These audits assess whether an entity is achieving its objectives efficiently, effectively and economically.
 However, they do not question the merits of government policy objectives—they assess how well entities are achieving these objectives.

 Our performance audit program varies from year to year, examining topics of importance to Queensland.
 Some examples of our recent topics include government advertising, management of school teacher performance, agricultural pests and diseases, flood resilience, prison sentencing and many more.

 Our people are critical to us in delivering our goal of world-class audit.
-Our values of engage, challenge, deliver and care drive our behaviours.
+Our values of engage, respect, inspire, and deliver drive our behaviours.
 We are innovative and continually strive to improve our services and client engagement.
-Working at QAO, you will enjoy challenging yourself and others to deliver services that our clients value.

 Our clients are critical to us in achieving our vision of better public services.
 Understanding our clients, how they operate, and building trusted relationships is how we make a difference.
 Working at QAO, you will enjoy being sought after for your independent advice.

 QAO is a friendly organisation with an active social club.
 You can participate in a range of events, such as trivia nights, golf and bowling events, happy hours, afternoon teas and an annual formal dinner.
 Many of our people participate in sporting events, such as the Corporate Games, and community events, such as charity bike rides and hikes.
 We have a range of health and wellness initiatives including annual health checks, flu vaccinations, and education on nutrition and active living.

 As a professional services entity, QAO has a large complement of audit (graduate, financial and performance) and corporate (human resources, finance and information and communication technology) roles.
 Given the size of our practice, there are strong career development opportunities within our organisation.